tylerneylon/math/permutations/part1/perms1.md

 in properties of determinants, you can skim or skip this section and safely resume reading afterwards (the remainder of this note does not rely on linear algebra).
+I'm not a huge fan of this proof because it's so easy to get lost in the details of tracking the relationship between vector coordinates and how permutations act on them.
+I'll break the proof down into small steps to walk you through the dance of indices.

 I'll use the variable $e_i$ to denote the length-$n$ column vector
 $$e_i =